jcjollant/gakneeboard/README.md

 * Small indicator below runway is configurable

 # Done
+## 8/11/2024
+1) Users can share a deep link to the page
+2) Airport data caching and Fixed heading in checlist demo
 ## 8/10/2024
 * Strong mode for checklist section
 * Tiles now using ActionBar and showing help: Fuel Radio Sunlight